top of page

 Dusty Weis:

-We need a fond memory.
+Right now, what we really need is a fond memory.
 We need a reason to smile again.
 We need Michael Dukakis in a tank.

 Josh King:

-All five feet, eight of him, put him in a gray jumpsuit, put a helmet on top of him labeled, "Mike Dukakis" on the front, the National Press Corps and everyone on the press riser bends over guffawing, "What a ridiculous stunt that this was."
+All five feet, eight of him, put a helmet on top of him labeled, "Mike Dukakis" on the front, the National Press Corps and everyone on the press riser bends over guffawing, "What a ridiculous stunt that this was."

 Dusty Weis: